kalekdev/uni/semester-1/analysis-1/notes.typ

 Where $a_k$ is a sequence containing the current coefficient.
 It is also possible to adjust the so called "center" of the series using $c$.

 === Radius of Convergence
-_Convergence area_ - The set of values x can take with which the series converges.
+_Convergence area_ - The interval of values x can take within which a power series converges - the approximated output for a given input in this area remains stable.
+The graph looks the same within this interval as $n$ increases and the accuracy of the series tends to infinity.

-The radius of convergence $rho$ is the upper limit of the convergence area, adjusted for the center of the series:
+The radius of convergence $rho$ is the upper limit of the convergence area, adjusted for the center of the power series:
 $
   "Converges:" abs(x - c) < rho\
   "Diverges:" abs(x - c) > rho
 $
-This peculiar name makes sense when considering $x in RR^2$, in which case an _open disc (circle excluding the edge)_ models the convergence area.
+This peculiar name makes sense when considering $x in RR^2$, in which case an _open disc (circle excluding the boundary)_ models the convergence area.

 === Taylor Series
 Any function $f(x)$ which is infinitely differentiable at a point $a$ can be approximated around the point $a$ as a so called Taylor series, an infinite power series: